Bootlegg/Orbit/README.md

 ![Virial.png](https://github.com/mintDan/Orbit/blob/master/figs/Virial.png)

 ## Barnes-Hut algorithm
 Uses the Barnes-Hut algo made with dictionaries.
-Uses a Quadtree for O(NlogN) efficiency, instead of direct summation.
-Working on the multipole expansion of gravity.
+Uses a Quadtree for O(NlogN) efficiency, instead of direct summation O(N^2).
-If a planet/particle is sufficiently far away, the force from distant masses can be approximated by their center of mass.
+If a planet/particle is sufficiently far away, the force from distant masses can be approximated by their center of mass, using a multipole expansion.

 ![BH.png](https://github.com/mintDan/Orbit/blob/master/figs/BH.png)